ligmitz/ligmitz_portfolio/Readme.md

 ## The technologies used are:
 ### Webpack - For managing and bundling the modules and javascript
 ### Less - For easy css use
-### Pug - As a better technology alternative to HTMl
+### Pug - As a better technology alternative to HTML